Excel VLOOKUP Two Criteria

 Vlookup Two Criteria Using Choose Function

-We can also use one more method to match more than one criterion in VLOOKUP i.e. using CHOOSE function.
+We can also use one more method to match more than one criterion in VLOOKUP i.e. using CHOOSE function in excel.

 - For this, we need not create any helper column, first open VLOOKUP function as select lookup values as shown above.